aviraljanveja/ML_Theory/Models From Scratch/README.md

--- All basic machine learning models covered in CalTech CS 156 course, from scratch, in Python.
+*All basic machine learning models covered in CalTech CS 156 course, from scratch, in Python.*